istio/old_mixer_repo/doc/dev/adapters.md

 required interface for the adapter's supported templates, Mixer reports an error and doesn't serve runtime traffic to the particular handler.

-*NOTE*: In the `Build` method, adapters must do all the bootstrapping work (e.g. establishing connection with backend system, initializing cache and more) that they need to start receiving data at request time.
+The `Build` method is where adapters must do all their bootstrapping work.
+For example establishing connection with backend system, initializing cache and more, that they need to start receiving data at request time.

 **Closing `handler`**